 6. Rest and Reset with a Sauna/Swim in the Fjords of Oslo

 Oslo definitely belongs on everyone’s Europe bucket list!
+It’s the one thing you simply must do in Norway.
 The capital city of Norway is totally worth a stop, if nothing else then for the healing Scandi sauna/swim combo.

 For a totally affordable price, you can go sauna on a fjord and then switch between the heat of the wood burning sauna and the ice cold water.

 If you go in the summer the fjord water won’t be as shockingly cold but the hot/cold exposure will still give you all the same health benefits!
 And in the summer the sun is up super late so you can go in the evening and still be sun soaked.